KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Time Remapping widget

-More details are available in the :ref:`Time Remapping <time_remapping>` section of this documentation.
+More details are available in the :ref:`Time Remapping <effects-time_remapping>` section of this documentation.

 .. rst-class:: clear-both